Installing a New Steering Rack

 Replace the Steering Rack

-Again using your wits and a bit of force, get the new rack into place.
+Again using your wits and a bit of force, get the replacement steering rack into place.
 When this is in the right seating, use a tape measure to find the length of the old rack.
 This should allow you to put the tie and cotter pins into the right position on the rack.
 Remember to keep the rack centred or the steering will be off when you’ve finished the job.
 Finally reattach all hoses barring the reservoir return line and replace the wheels by loosely putting the nuts in place.

 Final Steps